 Chakri Naruebet (OHPC)

 The major addition to the Royal Thai Fleet was the vertical/short take off and landing (VSTOL) carrier Chakri Naruebet (which means "The Great of the Chakri Dynasty"), built by Bazan-Ferrol of Spain, and delivered to the RTN in 1997.
-Although acquisition of its full complement of VSTOL aircraft and helicopters was substantially slowed by the cutbacks imposed on defense purchases, it did come with seven AV-8S and two TAV-8S Matador (Harrier) STOL attack aircraft.
-Six new-build S-70B-7 Seahawk multi-mission helicopters are also on board.
+Although acquisition of its full complement of VSTOL aircraft and helicopters was substantially slowed by the cutbacks imposed on defense purchases, it did come with seven AV-8S and two TAV-8S Matador (Harrier) STOL attack aircraft [withdrawn in 2006].
+Six new-build S-70B-7 Seahawk multi-mission helicopters were also on board.

 The Chakrinaruebet was launched on 20 February 1996.
-Sea trials are scheduled to commence in October/November 1996, and delivery to take place in March 1997.
-The carrier will be tasked with warfare/flagship command and control, air support for amphibious operations and the Thai surface fleet, EEZ surveillance and protection, search and rescue, and disaster relief.
-It will be based in the Gulf of Thailand.
+Sea trials commenced in October/November 1996, and delivery toot place in March 1997.
+The carrier was tasked with warfare/flagship command and control, air support for amphibious operations and the Thai surface fleet, EEZ surveillance and protection, search and rescue, and disaster relief.
+It was based in the Gulf of Thailand.
 The RTN may later consider a second carrier to protect its maritime zones in the Andaman Sea.

 The carrier's maximum speed is 26.2 knots, with a cruise speed of 17.2 knots.
 Range is estimated to be 10,000 nautical miles at 12 knots.
 Two spade rudders and four hull stabilisers have been fitted.